Arham1716/KickStats/README.md

 Real-Time News: Get the latest news about players and teams, including transfers, injuries, and more.

-📸 Screenshots
-Coming Soon!

 🛠️ Tech Stack
 Frontend: React / Next.js (update based on what you’re using)

-Backend: Node.js / Express / Python / Django (update accordingly)
+Backend: Node.js / JavaScript (update accordingly)

 Database: MongoDB